yu-lab-vt/AQuA/README.md

 # Updates

+**11/22/2019:**

+The update saves the use of memory, while the results will not change.

 **10/30/2019:**

 The update adds the random seed and makes the random variables controllable.
 Now with same parameter setting, AQuA will give same results.
 (Due to the randomness, the results will have a little difference before.)